EMT WORK-TRAINING

 Because the course is tuition-free, students sign a two-year full-time employment contract that must be completed after passing the course.

-• Students are paid a weekly stipend of $13/hour.
+• Students are paid $14/hour.

 • No cost for tuition, books, uniforms, supplies, or required accounts.